flows-network/docs/blog/how-to-create-a-discord-bot.md

 # How  to create a Discord  server bot

 Discord is a great communication tool for the community.
-Lots of organisations, companies, and open-source projects use Discord as the home of their community.
+Lots of organizations, companies, and open-source projects use Discord as the home of their community.
 One of the most famous use cases is Midjounry.
-Lots of people use midjourny to generate unbelievable images with the help of a Discord server bot.
+Lots of people use Midjourny to generate unbelievable images with the help of a Discord server bot.
 In this article, I will show you how to create a Discord server bot and connect the bot with flows.work.
 This will be helpful when you want to create Discord-related flows.

 To connect Discord on flows.network, generally we will need two parameters: `discord_channel_id` and `discord-token`.